Fred McAfee

-Fred Lee McAfee (born June 20, 1968) is a former American football running back who played for the New Orleans Saints, Arizona Cardinals, Pittsburgh Steelers and Tampa Bay Buccaneers of the National Football League (NFL).
-He has a daughter and son.
+Fred Lee McAfee (born June 20, 1968) is an American former professional football player who was a running back in the National Football League (NFL) He played for the New Orleans Saints, Arizona Cardinals, Pittsburgh Steelers and Tampa Bay Buccaneers.

-McAfee is currently the Director of Player Development at the New Orleans Saints.

-Early years
+Early life

-McAfee attended Philadelphia High School (Mississippi) and was a student and a letterman in football & track.
+McAfee attended Philadelphia High School in Mississippi and was a student and a letterman in football & track.
 In football, he won All-District honors.
 In track, he was a two-time state champion in the pole vault.
 McAfee graduated high school in 1986.

-Fred is also a first cousin to legendary running back Marcus Dupree, and was the Philadelphia High School Football team's ball boy during Dupree's renowned years.
+Fred is a first cousin to legendary running back Marcus Dupree, and was the Philadelphia High School Football team's ball boy during Dupree's renowned years.
 A person featured in the ESPN "30 for 30" series about Marcus Dupree says that a young McAfee would give away or sell Dupree's torn game jerseys.